civilservicelgbt/civilservicelgbt.github.io/_events/20200923-bisectionality.md

 slug: /2020/09/23/bisectionality
 published: true
 ---

+Join the Bi+ Inclusion Team for a panel and group discussion about bi+ visibility and intersectionality to celebrate Bi+ Visibility Day.

 In these extraordinary times, more and more of us are noticing the multiplicity of oppressions that have existed for so long within our society.
-We are interested in how were are made up of many different stories, the ways in which diversity makes us stronger and how a multiplicity of allyship can create a better world.
+This session focuses in on how we are made up of many different stories, the ways in which diversity makes us stronger, and how a multiplicity of allyship can create a better world.

-This event is open to all members of the UK civil service who consider themselves to be a member of the widening bi+ community and to anyone who wants to learn more about being an ally.
+This event is open to all members of the UK Civil Service who consider themselves to be a member of the widening bi+ community and to anyone who wants to learn more about being an ally.

 > Please register through Eventbrite, using your GOV.UK email address.
 Joining instructions will be sent out prior to the event.
-If you'd like to access the event through your personal email, please email Alan.Edwards@dhsc.gov.uk using your GOV.UK email to have these joining details sent through to you separately.
+> If you'd like to access the event through your personal email, please email Alan.Edwards@dhsc.gov.uk using your GOV.UK email to have these joining details sent through to you separately.